hRun/SA-haveibeenpwned/README.md

 ## TODO / Known Issues

+* Update to Splunk Python SDK 2.x (currently has bugs)
 * Potentially add a mode to query the passwords API.
 As password hashes should not be stored in Splunk this should not be a valid use case.
 * Currently only HTTP(S) proxies are supported and only Basic Authentication.
 Add support for SOCKS proxies and NTLM authentication.